Logo

 The political theory of Quakers was informed by their theology and ecclesiology, consequently John Dickinson applied his religious beliefs and his belief in adhering to the letter of the law in his approach to the Constitution, referring to his historical knowledge as he did so.

-Jane Calvert has contended that John Dickinson was arguably an early feminist, partly because of his Quaker culture.
+Jane Calvert has argued that John Dickinson was an early feminist, partly attributable to Quaker culture.

-John Dickinson believed that women were spiritually equal to men and that they deserved equal religious rights.
+John Dickinson believed that women were spiritually equal to men and deserved equal religious rights.

-John Dickinson was good friends with Quaker feminist Susanna Wright and was a correspondent of Catharine Macaulay and Mercy Otis Warren.
+John Dickinson was good friends with Quaker feminist Susanna Wright and corresponded with Catharine Macaulay and Mercy Otis Warren.

 John Dickinson encouraged both Warren and Macaulay to continue writing.

-John Dickinson additionally bought books that detailed the lives of strong Quaker women.
+John Dickinson bought books that detailed the lives of strong Quaker women.